antiboredom/videogrep/README.md

 # note: when this is actually released you'll also be able to to install it with:
 # pip install videogrep[full]
 ```

+Note: the previous version of videogrep supported pocketsphinx for speech-to-text.
+Vosk seems *much* better so I've added support for it and will likely be phasing out support for pocketsphinx.

 ## Usage